Roald Dahl bibliography

 Roald Dahl (1916–1990) was a British author and scriptwriter, and "the most popular writer of children's books since Enid Blyton", according to Philip Howard, the literary editor of The Times.
-He was raised by his Norwegian mother, who took him on annual trips to Norway, where she told him the stories of trolls and witches present in the dark Scandinavian fables.
-Dahl was influenced by the stories, and returned to many of the themes in his children's books.
-His mother also nurtured a passion in the young Dahl for reading and literature.

-Dahl left the Repton School in Derby England in 1934, and he did not go to college.
-Instead, he took a job in East Africa to sell oil.
-During this time World War II started and Dahl became a pilot in the Royal Air Force (RAF).
-Before engaging in active service he crashed in the Libyan desert and was seriously injured.
-After recovering, he joined his company and was responsible for shooting down several enemy aircraft, however ultimately effects of his injuries made him unfit to fly.
-He was posted to Washington as an assistant air attaché, ostensibly a diplomatic post, but which also included espionage and propaganda work.
-In 1942 the writer C. S. Forester asked him to provide details of his experiences in North Africa which Forester hoped to use in an article in The Saturday Evening Post.
-Instead of the notes which Forester expected, Dahl sent a finished story for which he was paid $900.
-In 1943 Dahl wrote his first story for children titled: “The Gremlins.”
-This story was also intended for Walt Disney, who was interested in turning it into a film.
-This was Dahl's first children's book published, though it was originally not written as such.
+Dahl wrote his first story for children, The Gremlins, in 1943; the story was also written for Walt Disney, who was interested in turning it into a film that was ultimately never made.
+This was Roald Dahl's first children's book published, though it was originally not written as such.
 Dahl continued to write short stories, although these were all aimed at the adult market.
 Dahl worked for periodicals as a short story contributor.
 Other stories were sold to magazines and newspapers, and were later compiled into collections, the first of which was published in 1946.
-Dahl began to make up bedtime stories for the children, and these formed the basis of several of his stories.
+Dahl began to make up bedtime stories for his children, and these formed the basis of several of his stories.
 His first novel intentionally written for children, James and the Giant Peach, was published in 1961, which was followed, along with others, by Charlie and the Chocolate Factory (1964), Fantastic Mr Fox (1970), Danny, the Champion of the World (1975), The BFG (1982) and Matilda in 1988.